RandomStudio/random-studio/src/pages/projects/an-exploration-into-xr-stage-setups.md

 ---
 templateKey: Project
 title: |
-  An exploration into Xr stage setups
+  An exploration into mixed reality setups
 intro: We’ve been thinking about the future of in-store experiences.
 What if you could literally step into the world of a product?
-XR experiences propose a new kind of immersive and adaptable brand encounter.
+Mixed reality (XR) experiences propose a new kind of immersive and adaptable brand encounter.
   Transforming any space into a pop-up dynamic visual landscape, customers are invited to step into the creative vision of a collection.
 content:
   - video:
       autoplay: true